ciptard/jariscms/README.md

     * Page blocks
     * Content Search
     * Modules
+    * Multiple sites hosting.

 ## How It Works?

+You will find a directory named main inside the data directory.
+This directory gets copied into data/default at install time, and it serves as the site data for any domain pointing to the directory where you installed Jaris.
+The data/main directory serves as a template to create more sites on a multi-site environment.
+You can for example have domain1.com and domain2.com, if you want a different site for each just make a copy of the data/main into data/domain1.com and data/domain2.com.

-Each page on the CMS is stored on the data directory.
-Inside the data directory you will find 6 folders: blocks, menus, pages, users, groups and settings.
+For now, lets just focus on a single site setup.
+Each page on the CMS is stored on the data/default directory.
+Inside of it you will find more directories, we are going to discuss 6 of them: blocks, menus, pages, users, groups and settings.
-Each of this directories store sub-directories or database files (discussed later on this readme file) with parts of the website.
-Lets take a look into each folder.
+Each of these directories store sub-directories or database files (discussed later on this readme file) with parts of the website.
+Lets take a look into each.

 ### Blocks